 Me doing that, I feel I’m doing what I can do.
 I’m not gonna go tell people “ah stop doing what you’re doing” or “live your life like this”, but at least by me being an example of some sort they can see that, yeah, there’s other stuff going on.

 Well Nov, it’s always great to talk to people continually pushing barriers for UK music.
 Thank you so much for speaking to Keep Hush and I wish you all the best with everything.

 Ah cheers brother, thank you, much appreciated.

 Keep Hush is a community-driven underground music platform.
 Check out other interviews (like our recent one with Trends) in the Hush Q, or become a member for free here to attend our events.
-For a taste, here’s a video from last month: Sir Spyro and D Double E going hard.
+For a taste, here’s a video of Sir Spyro and D Double E going hard.

 – Background photo by @ber_clips –

 *Please sign in to RSVP to our events